 Take advantage of buzz around Ava DuVernay’s Netflix documentary film “13th” about the connection between slavery and mass incarceration to discuss its work on youth criminal justice.

-After attending an AndACTION webinar where they were introduced to the power of pop culture for change, TCFSY (@theCFSY) worked with AndACTION to develop content and a tool kit to host a live tweet of “13th.”
-They invited two partner organizations the Campaign for Youth Justice and the Justice Policy Institute, which used the tool kit to participate.
-During the live tweet, TCFSY’s advocates and experts shared their thoughts on the film using the tool kit as a guide, and invited followers to watch and live tweet along with them and submit questions using the hashtags #13th and #TCFSY.
+After attending an AndACTION webinar that introduced them to the power of pop culture for change — and particularly the concept of the pop culture pivot — TCFSY (@theCFSY) worked with AndACTION to develop content and a tool kit to host a live tweet of 13th.
+They invited two partner organizations, the Campaign for Youth Justice and the Justice Policy Institute, which used the tool kit to participate.
+During the Twitter chat, TCFSY’s advocates and experts shared their thoughts on the film using the tool kit as a guide, and invited followers to watch and live tweet along with them and submit questions using the hashtags #13th and #TCFSY.

-The live tweet was a success.
-Film interviewees like social justice activist Van Jones retweeted TCFSY’s Executive Director Jody Kent Lavy (45 RT’s and 86 Likes), and Malkia Cyril, director of the Center for Media Justice, retweeted TCFSY’s Advocacy Director James Dold.
-And the film’s director Ava DuVernay herself liked one of TCFSY’s tweets.
-Traffic to @theCFSY Twitter increased by 162% the week of the live tweet.
+The Twitter chat was a success.
+Film interviewees like social justice activist Van Jones retweeted TCFSY’s Executive Director Jody Kent Lavy to his more than 614,000 followers and Malkia Cyril, director of the Center for Media Justice, retweeted TCFSY’s Advocacy Director James Dold.
+What’s more, the film’s director Ava DuVernay herself liked one of TCFSY’s tweets.
+Traffic to @theCFSY Twitter account increased by 162 percent the week of the live tweet.
 This level of interaction gave TCFSY more visibility with an audience that’s interested in their issue.